IRT-Open-Source/scf/README.md

 [xerces XML parser and validator](http://xerces.apache.org/).

-For the conversion of an EBU STL file into STLXML [Python 2.7.x](https://www.python.org/downloads/) is required (it will not run under Python 3.0).
+For the conversion of an EBU STL file into STLXML [Python 2.7.x](https://www.python.org/downloads/) is required (it will not run under Python 3.x).

+Note: The current version of the STL2STLXML module is the last version that uses Python 2 as its support is phased out.
+Subsequent versions of this module will require Python 3.

 ## Structure
 Each module has its own directory under the "modules" folder: